All Episodes

 Family leave.

-Family medical leave back.
+Family medical leave act.

 Let me give you an example, Lewis.

-Yes, we need to have mothers and fathers be able to take 12 weeks away from job in order to raise the newborn child.
+Yes, we need to have mothers and fathers be able to take 12 weeks away from job in order to raise the newborn child and take the dog to the vet and deal with these emergencies.

 And when that happened, I made a prediction.

-So wait a minute, wait a minute, wait a minute.
+I said, wait a minute, wait a minute, wait a minute.

 Who in the world out there can afford three months without a paycheck?